lyonenergyfutures/lyonenergyfutures-website/content/blog/triggernometry-climate-activism-is-religion.md

 {{<figure src="/blog/img/global-discovery-production-annotated.png" title="Figure 1.
 The rate of discovery of affordable oil has collapsed - discovery in 2021 was 5 billion barrels.
 Source: Lyon, Richard.
 2010.
 ‘The Optimism Index: Quantifying the Uncertainty of Energy Policy’." >}}

 We produce that discovered and discoverable volume on an easy first/difficult last basis.
 Ordinarily, that produces a peak in output corresponding to the moment that the decline rate of all the existing easy production exceeds the rate at which we can *economically* add successively harder new production.
 The peak was around 2008.
 Since 2008, we've been printing literally unimaginable quantities of fake money.
-That fake money has in part been funding the production of uneconomic oil, delaying the onset of peak (right hand panel, above).
-It is this delay in the onset of peak that has produced Marian's perception of an infinite acting pool of oil.
+That fake money has in part been funding the production of uneconomic oil, delaying the onset of peak production (right hand panel, above).
+It is this delay in the onset of peak production that has produced Marian's perception of an infinite acting pool of oil.

 We don't look for oil in parts of the world that it has not previously been found for the same reason that we don't look for kangaroos in parts of world where they have not previously been found.
-Just as understanding the origins of kangaroos tells us where to look for kangaroos, understanding the origins of oil (ironically, in two periods of abundant life associated with previous global warming periods) tells us where to look for oil.
+Just as understanding the origins of kangaroos tells us where (and where not) to look for kangaroos, understanding the origins of oil (ironically, in two periods of abundant life associated with previous global warming periods) tells us where and where not to look for oil.
 And we've already looked in all those places.

 ## Resources are a binding constraint
 ---